Monthly, July 2018–May 2019

-The Purpose of the Education Speaker Series is to convene regularly a cross-sector “study group” of New Mexican leaders/influencers who are willing to invest personal time and effort to learn about and work toward a long-term vision for education in the state.
-We are inviting key leaders in business, education, and the nonprofit sector, as well as key policymakers in the legislative and executive branches.
+The Purpose of the Education Speaker Series is to convene a cross-sector “study group” of New Mexican leaders and influencers who are willing to invest personal time and effort to learn about and work toward a long-term vision for education in the state.
+Key leaders in business, education and nonprofit sectors, as well as key policymakers in the legislative and executive branches were invited to participate.

-The series is hosted by LANL Foundation, Santa Fe Community Foundation, and Thornburg Foundation.
+The series was hosted by LANL Foundation, Santa Fe Community Foundation and Thornburg Foundation.

 The Approach is a series of lunch discussions with national and local experts about the implications for New Mexico of findings about the characteristics of high-performing education systems around the world, as reported in, No Time to Lose: How to Build a World-Class Education System, State by State, created by the National Conference on State Legislatures.
 Last year, the NM Legislative Education Study Committee used this report as a framework to discuss potential improvements to education in our state.
-Series speakers include experts in their fields who will discuss concepts, review research evidence, and provide examples of where the ideas have led to successful models.
-Along with a national speaker, each lunch will also feature a New Mexico speaker and a moderator local context and experience.
-Time is reserved at the end of each session for questions from the group.
+Series speakers included experts in their fields who discussed concepts, reviewed research evidence and provided examples of where the ideas have led to successful models.
+Along with a national speaker, each lunch session also featured a New Mexico speaker and a moderator offering local context and experience.
+Time was reserved at the end of each session for questions from the group.

 Location: Thornburg Investment Management, 2300 North Ridgetop Road, Santa Fe (except Dec.
 Session VII at La Fonda On the Plaza, La Terraza Room)